ini-bdds/bdqc/README.rst

 The most important fact to understand about BDQC is that **plugins, not the** *framework*, **carry out all within-file analysis of input files.**
-The BDQC framework merely orchestrates the execution of plugins and performs the final *across-file* analysis, but only plugins examine a files' content.
+The BDQC framework merely orchestrates the execution of plugins and performs the final `Between-file Analysis`_, but only plugins examine a files' content.
 (The BDQC *package* includes several "built-in" plugins which insure it is useful "out of the box."
 Though they are built-in, they are nonetheless plugins because the follow the plugin architecture.)

-A plugin is simply a Python module that is installable like any Python module.
+Plugins_ are simply Python modules installable like any Python module.
-Plugins provide functions that can read a file and produce one or more summary statistics about it.
+Plugins_ provide functions that can read a file and produce one or more summary statistics about it.
-The functions are expected to take certain forms, and the plugin is expected to export certain symbols used by the BDQC framework (see Plugins_).
+The functions are expected to take certain forms, and the plugin is expected to export certain symbols used by the BDQC framework.

 .. image:: doc/dataflow2.png
 	:align: center